Retire by stateFigures verified May 31, 2026

 Settle in at Lake of the Ozarks

-Lake of the Ozarks State Park offers swimming, fishing, boating, and shady campsites overlooking the water.
-The lake area is a longtime draw for retirees who want recreation, scenery, and an easygoing pace.
+Lake of the Ozarks State Park has swimming, fishing, boating, and shady campsites over the water.
+The lake has long pulled in retirees who want recreation, scenery, and an easy pace.

 Bike or walk the Katy Trail

-The Katy Trail is the longest developed rail-trail in the country at 240 miles, with gentle terrain and 26 trailheads across the state.
-Its tree-shaded path and Missouri River views make it friendly for casual riders and walkers.
+The Katy Trail runs 240 miles, the longest developed rail-trail in the country, with 26 trailheads spread across the state.
+The terrain stays gentle, and the shaded path and Missouri River views suit casual riders and walkers.

 Missouri State Parks